7 Flowers With Tubers

 Orchids are perennial flowering plants belonging to a large family of plants called Orchidaceae (also called the orchid family).

 Orchids are remarkable flowers and are often seen as a symbol of refinement.
-Many species are popular indoor decorative plants because of their gorgeous blooms which last an extended period and are colorful and fragrant.
+Many species are popular indoor decorative plants because of their gorgeous colorful flowers which last an extended period.

 Based on their growing habits, orchids are usually classified in: